lmfit/uncertainties/doc/user_guide.rst

 passed into :func:`ufloat`) and paired with the new :class:`UFloat`.
-When :class:`UFloat` objects are combined together using mathematical operations the resulting :class:`UFloat` objects inherit dependence on the :class:`UAtom` objects on which the input :class:`UFloat` objects depend.
+When :class:`UFloat` objects are combined together using mathematical operations the resulting :class:`UFloat` objects inherit dependence on the :class:`UAtom` objects on which the input :class:`UFloat` objects depend in accordance with :ref:`linear error propagation theory <linear_method>`.
 In this way, the correlation between :class:`UFloat` objects can be tracked.

 We can get access to the :class:`UAtom` objects on which a given :class:`UFloat`